Recently we shared a blog that focused on planning for staff transitions. This blog will cover the 8 point checklist for effective staff transitions.

 Non-profit organizations tend to live in a state of transition whether changes are on the board, fundraising efforts, events, programs, partnerships, or staffing.
 The community cannot step up to offer support if they do not know what is happening!
 We all know that nature abhors a vacuum.
 When the organization does not control the narrative and leaves the community questioning “What is going on over there?” gossip and misinformation tend to fill that void!

 Good news or bad…keep clients, stakeholders, and community partners informed of all organizational changes.
+That is important when it comes to effective staff transitions.
 You never know who might step up as a volunteer or refer an amazing candidate to fill your newly vacant staff position!